Headless guitar: History

-The end of a Steinberger guitar's neck, showing the ball-ends of the strings.
+The end of a Steinberger guitar's neck, showing the ball ends of the strings.
+Other brands' headless guitars load strings through the bridge and lock them at the nut.

 Furniture maker Ned Steinberger is often credited with pioneering headless designs in the early 1980s.
 Having already collaborated with Stuart Spector on the NS-2 bass guitar, Steinberger felt further improvements could be made.
 To address the common issue of "neck dive"—the tendency of bass guitars to tip forward due to their long, heavy necks—Steinberger decided on a novel solution: to move the tuners to the bridge and omit the headstock entirely.
-This decision, as well as his use of carbon fiber materials and a small, paddle-shaped body, proved off-putting to the companies he shopped his new design to, and Steinberger reluctantly decided to create his own namesake company to bring his ideas to players.
-Steinberger debuted his headless basses at the 1980 NAMM Show, following with headless electric guitar models two years later.
-Players like Allan Holdsworth, Mike Rutherford, and Reeves Gabrels quickly picked them up, giving the brand enough exposure for Steinberger to sell the business to Gibson.
+This decision, as well as his use of carbon fiber materials and a small, paddle-shaped body, proved off-putting to the companies he shopped his new design to, and Steinberger reluctantly decided to create his own company to bring his ideas to players.
+Steinberger debuted his first headless basses at the 1980 NAMM Show and followed with headless electric guitar models two years later.
+Players like Allan Holdsworth, Mike Rutherford, and Reeves Gabrels soon began playing them, which gave the brand enough exposure for Steinberger to sell his business to Gibson.
 Holdsworth dubbed headless guitars the industry's "most significant development in the last fifty years" in a 1989 interview.

-In the 1990s, however, tastes in guitar-based music—and equipment—changed abruptly.
-Headless guitars became widely dismissed as a gimmick by a new generation of musicians, while notable Steinberger players like Geddy Lee and Sting returned to using traditional Fender basses.
+In the 1990s, tastes in guitar-based music—and equipment—changed abruptly.
+Headless guitars became widely dismissed as a gimmick by a new generation of musicians, while established Steinberger players like Geddy Lee and Sting returned to using more traditional instruments.
 One exception was Cynic guitarist Paul Masvidal, whose use of headless guitars during this time introduced them to the extreme metal community.
 Masvidal was also an early endorser of Strandberg Guitars, which was founded in 2012 with a focus on improving ergonomics through rethinking traditional guitar design, including using headless construction inspired by Steinberger.
 Starting with the brand's first model, the Boden, Strandberg's work helped de-stigmatized headless guitars and became highly popular in the progressive metal genre thanks to Chris Letchford, Tosin Abasi, and Misha Mansoor.

 Ibanez, Schecter, and Kiesel, among other companies, subsequently introduced their own headless guitar models in a "boom" that Guitar World credited to Strandberg.
 Unlike in the 1980s, however, when Steinberger's guitars and basses were a highly niche product that quickly fell out of favor, demand has remained high for headless guitars in Strandberg's wake, with a much larger retail presence—in large part thanks to Ibanez—and enough notable musicians and experimental builders to maintain the headless concept's legitimacy.